 This initiative falls in line with one of National Grid’s target scenario forecasts of a 2 GW requirement from LAES, which would represent nearly 20% of the UK’s long-duration energy storage needs.

-By capturing/storing excess renewable energy, this technology can help keep energy costs from spiralling and power Britain’s homes with 24/7 renewable clean energy.
+By capturing/storing excess renewable energy, this technology can help keep energy costs from spiralling.
+It will also power Britain’s homes with 24/7 renewable clean energy.

 Beyond contributing to the UK’s energy security through reducing the intermittency of renewables, Highview Power’s technology will also make a major contribution to the UK economy.
 The installation of the technology will reportedly pump more than £9 billion into the country’s economy in terms of investment over the next 10 years.

-The initiative also has the potential to support over 6,000 jobs and generate billions of pounds in value added to the economy.
+The initiative also has the potential to support over 6,000 jobs.
+It will also generate billions of pounds in value added to the economy.
 It will also contribute materially to increasing the utilization of green energy generation, reducing energy bills for consumers, and providing significantly improved energy stability and security.